* ESC - close the search window

 RELATED: Georgi Gospodinov: ‘We have to be better readers than Putin and his circle’

 Other languages represented in the top 30 include Ancient Greek (Homer, 11th), Latin (Marcus Aurelius, 12th), Norwegian (Jo Nesbo, 13th), Hebrew (Yuval Noah Harari, 17th), Chinese (Mo Xiang Tong Xiu, 18th), Italian (Elena Ferrante, 24th), Portuguese (Paulo Coelho, 25th), Korean (Chugong, 26th), and French (Herge, 28th).
-Russian authors also made their mark on the chart, with Dostoevsky and Tolstoy ranking 23rd and 29th, respectively.
+Russian authors also made their mark on the chart, with Dostoevsky and Tolstoy ranking 23rd and 29th respectively.

-While Ukraine is not included in the top charts of translation but is continuing to expand in the market: Thames and Hudson is preparing a new edition of Alisa Lozhkina’s book on Ukrainian art, Oksana Lushchevska’s book “It’s a Silent Night, My Astronaut” will also be published in the UK, there are some movements on the children literature.
+Ukraine is not included in the top charts of translation but is continuing to expand in the market: Thames and Hudson is preparing a new edition of Alisa Lozhkina’s book on Ukrainian art, Oksana Lushchevska’s book “It’s a Silent Night, My Astronaut” will also be published in the UK, and there are some movements on the children literature.

-“The full-scale invasion put contemporary Ukrainian literature on the map of translated literature in English”, confirms Dr Uilleam Blacker, Associate Professor in Ukrainian and East European Culture School of Slavonic and East European Studies University College London:
+“The full-scale invasion put contemporary Ukrainian literature on the map of translated literature in English,” confirms Dr Uilleam Blacker, Associate Professor in Ukrainian and East European Culture School of Slavonic and East European Studies University College London:

-“Before February 2022, it was a challenge to get anglophone publishers, agents or journals interested in Ukrainian literature, as they simply had no conception of Ukraine’s literature, no reference points, no prehistory of translations.
+“Before February 2022, it was a challenge to get anglophone publishers, agents, or journals interested in Ukrainian literature, as they simply had no conception of Ukraine’s literature, no reference points, no prehistory of translations.
 Translations were mostly done in academic or diaspora settings with limited reach.
 After February 2022, there was a jump in demand for Ukrainian literature in translation, which has led to many publications and a much greater familiarity among anglophone readers with Ukrainian literature.
 However, Ukrainian literature in this situation is rather limited to the war context, and the broader richness of Ukrainian literature (for example, classics, or Ukrainian genre fiction) remains under-explored.
-Interest in war literature will no doubt continue for some time – and Ukrainian war literature is remarkable and should be translated – but we should also think about how to provide the anglophone reader (and readers in other languages) with a more rounded picture of the richness of Ukrainian literature and its traditions.
+Interest in war literature will no doubt continue for some time – and Ukrainian war literature is remarkable and should be translated – but we should also think about how to provide the anglophone reader (and readers in other languages) with a more rounded picture of the richness of Ukrainian literature and its traditions.“

 Emma Shercliff, Laxfield Literary Associates, British publishing consultant and book market researcher shares her own experience as a literary agent and advocate for Ukraine representations in translation: